Founded in 1993, JAZZANTIQUA

 DANCE & MUSIC ENSEMBLE celebrates the jazz tradition as a vital thread in the cultural fabric of African American

 history and heritage, and a defining element of the American experience.
-Dedicated to EDUCATION / PRESERVATION / CREATION,
+Dedicated to education / preservation / creation,

-dance and music projects (performances, classes, lecture-demonstartions, symposiums, community outreach efforts) that inspire,
+projects (performances, classes, lecture-demonstrations, symposiums, community dialogues) that inspire, as well as entertain.

-Exploring original music
+Exploring original music compositions along

-into the heart of jazz and the stories within the music.
+implications and contexts embedded therein.
 From jazz clubs to concert halls, performing arts centers to schools, museums

 to festivals in the park --- JazzAntiqua shares the art of jazz with audiences of all ages and backgrounds.

-Toyota Motor Sales, USA.
+Affairs, California Humanities and Toyota Motor Sales, USA.

-at: Playboy Jazz Festival (Hollywood Bowl), Dorothy Chandler Pavilion (Music Center
+The Company has been presented at: Playboy Jazz Festivals (Hollywood Bowl), Dorothy Chandler Pavilion (Music Center

-of Los Angeles), Luckman Fine Arts Complex, Los Angeles County Museum of Art, California African American Museum, The Jazz Bakery, Irvine Barclay Theatre, Ford Amphitheatre,
+of Los Angeles), Luckman Fine Arts Complex, Los Angeles County Museum of Art, California African American Museum, The Jazz

-Theatre (Palm Desert), Watts Towers Jazz Festival, Southern Theatre (Minneapolis), Laney College (Oakland), and many other
+Performing Arts Center, UCLA Hammer Museum, Watts Towers Jazz Festival, Southern Theatre (Minneapolis), Laney College (Oakland),

-JazzAntiqua have appeared in the Los Angeles Times and Los Angeles Weekly
+Feature stories and spotlight articles on JazzAntiqua have appeared in the Los Angeles Times and Los Angeles Weekly